 Helpful resources support this specification.
 These include schemes of work and a Practical handbook which harmonises the rules for International A-level Biology, Chemistry and Physics.
-This allows your students to be confident in the knowledge that they are using the same rule in each of their Oxford International AQA Examinations.
+This allows your students to be confident in the knowledge that they are using the same rule in each of their OxfordAQA.
 The Practical handbook also includes example methods for each of the required practicals, allowing you to plan your practical work with confidence.

-You can find out about all our International AS and A-level Chemistry qualifications at oxfordaqaexams.org.uk/science
+You can find out about all our International AS and A-level Chemistry qualifications at oxfordaqa.com/science

-1.3 RECOGNITION
+1.3 Recognition

-Oxford International AQA Examinations (OxfordAQA Exams) meet the needs of international students.
-Please refer to the published timetables on the exams administration page of our website (oxfordaqaexams.org.uk/exams-administration) for up to date exam timetabling information.
-They are an international alternative and comparable in standard to the Ofgual regulated gualifications offered in the UK.

-Our qualifications have been independently benchmarked by UK NARIC, the UK national agency for providing expert opinion on qualifications worldwide.
+OxfordAQA meet the needs of international students.
+They are an international alternative and comparable in standard to the Ofqual regulated qualifications offered in the UK.
+Our qualifications have been independently benchmarked by UK ENIC, the UK national agency for providing expert opinion on qualifications worldwide.
 They have confirmed they can be considered 'comparable to the overall GCE A-level and GCSE standard offered in the UK'.
-Read their report at oxfordaqaexams.org.uk/recognition

-To see the latest list of universities who have stated they accept these international qualifications visit oxfordaqaexams.org.uk/recognition
+To read their report and see the latest list of universities who have stated they accept these international qualifications, visit oxfordaqa.com/recognition